NNazem/Breeze/README.md

 <p>Breeze is a web-based chat application that enables real-time messaging between users.</p>

 <div style="background-color: #ffe6e6; border: 1px solid #ff8080; padding: 10px; margin: 10px 0;">
   <strong>Note:</strong> This is a demonstration project and is not suitable for production use.
-It is intended for learning and experimentation purposes only.
+It is intended for learning and experimentation purposes <strong>only</strong>.
 </div>

 <br/>